Here It Goes Again: In popular culture

 According to MTV Games's Paul McGooyer, the video game Rock Band helped to spur further interest in the band.
 The E3 2016 trailer for Lego Dimensions features the song, as well as the 2007 theme park simulation game Thrillville: Off the Rails.
 This song featured in the NBC sitcom Scrubs in the sixth-season episode "My Mirror Image," as well as in the 2011 film Bucky Larson: Born to Be a Star.
 Parodies of the video have appeared on The Simpsons, The Fairly OddParents, Foster's Home for Imaginary Friends, Kuu Kuu Harajuku (created by Gwen Stefani), and Hey Duggee.
+It was also featured in the 2007 movie Mr. Woodcock.